Bayesian Non-Parametric Inference for L\'evy Measures in State-Space Models: Model Specification

-The aim of this work is to perform Bayesian non-parametric inference of the L\'evy measure $\nu(dx)$ , which has the Radon-Nikodym derivative $Q(x) = \frac{\nu(dx)}{dx}$.
-Discrete observations $\{Y_j=Y(t_j)\}_{j=1}^N$ are assumed to be generated from the L\'evy state space model \eqref{Linear Latent State Dynamics} with noise \eqref{Observation Noise Model}, and sampled on an arbitrarily spaced, ordered, time grid $\{t_j\}_{j=1}^N$, $t_{j+1}>t_j$.
+The aim of this work is to perform Bayesian non-parametric inference of the L\'evy measure $\nu(dx)$, which is assumed to have the L\'evy density $Q(x) = \frac{\nu(dx)}{dx}$.
+Discrete observations $\{Y_j=Y(t_j)\}_{j=1}^N$ are assumed to be generated from the L\'evy state space model \eqref{Linear Latent State Dynamics} with noise \eqref{Observation Noise Model}, and sampled on an arbitrarily spaced, ordered time grid $\{t_j\}_{j=1}^N$, $t_{j+1}>t_j$.
 This model captures complex, non-Gaussian dynamics while retaining certain elements of tractability for simulation and inference.
 Moreover, its continuous-time formulation naturally accommodates irregularly spaced observations, making it directly applicable to challenging real-world problems such as tick-level financial data analysis or tracking problems.
-The L\'evy measures of the subordinator $Z(t)$ \eqref{subordinator series representation} and NVM L\'evy process $J(t)$ subordinated by it \eqref{NVM Process Definition} are inferred.
-Below is the generative model used for the problem:
+The L\'evy measures of the subordinator $Z(t)$ \eqref{subordinator series representation} and NVM L\'evy process $J(t)$ subordinated by it \eqref{NVM Process Definition} are inferred, and we introduce a new class of random measures to achieve this.